 Program FY -3 FY -2 FY -1 Current FY

 School Bus \$363,324.12 \$418,306.38 \$341,771.69 \$301,408.38

-Medical and
+Medical and (As of 5/14/14)

-Training Program
+Training Program Ì

+7.5 H 77 55% Z 5

 · · · · · · · · · · · · · · · · · · ·

-(24) For any regulation that may have an adverse impact on small businesses (as defined in Section 3 of the Regulatory Review Act, Act 76 of 2012), provide an economic impact statement that includes the following:

-- (a) An identification and estimate of the number of small businesses subject to the regulation. - (b) The projected reporting, recordkeeping and other administrative costs required for compliance with the proposed regulation, including the type of professional skills necessary for preparation of the report or record. - (c) A statement of probable effect on impacted small businesses. - (d) A description of any less intrusive or less costly alternative methods of achieving the purpose of the proposed regulation.
+- (24) For any regulation that may have an adverse impact on small businesses (as defined in Section 3 of the Regulatory Review Act, Act 76 of 2012), provide an economic impact statement that includes the following: - (a) An identification and estimate of the number of small businesses subject to the regulation. - (b) The projected reporting, recordkeeping and other administrative costs required for compliance with the proposed regulation, including the type of professional skills necessary for preparation of the report or record. - (c) A statement of probable effect on impacted small businesses. - (d) A description of any less intrusive or less costly alternative methods of achieving the purpose of the proposed regulation.

-These amendments set or further refine physical and mental standards relative to seizure, loss of consciousness, and field of vision for individuals licensed to operate a school bus.
+These amendments set or further refine physical and mental standards relative to brain disease, cognitive impairment or mental/emotional disorder for individuals licensed to operate a school bus.
 There are approximately 46,000 licensed school bus operators in Pennsylvania.
 It is not known what percentage of these may have a condition that would be impacted by these regulatory changes.
 It is also not known how many individuals might be precluded from being qualified to operate a school bus because of a condition covered by these regulatory amendments.